ps-tuebingen-courses/pl1-lecture-notes/src/10-mutation/mutation.md

 One possibility would be to add an operation "removeBox" or the like to the language, but this would lead to dangling pointers and all the problems associated with manual memory management.

-Our model of stores is sufficient to illustrate how modern languages deal with memory management: by garbage collection.
+Our model of stores is sufficient to illustrate how modern languages often deal with memory management: by garbage collection.
 Garbage collectors automatically reclaim memory that is no longer referenced from within the active part of the computation.
 We can model a (naive) mark-and-sweep garbage collector as follows: